0xZ0F/linuxupdate/README.md

 # linuxupdate
 ## A script to upgrade your system.
 This makes life a little easier.

+## The old script uses "apt-get" instead of just "apt".
+I'd reccomend you use the current script (the one that uses just "apt").

 The script requires Python and apt (they come with linux by default).
-The old script uses "apt-get" instead of just "apt".
-I'd reccomend you use the current script (the one that uses just "apt").

 ### Features:
 Automatically and quickly update/upgrade your system.